 Consumer expectations and demands have been rapidly evolving for the better part of a decade.
 The days of walking into a bank branch to make a transaction are quickly fading as consumers become increasingly comfortable with online services and mobile devices for banking.
-Consumers today expect more from their financial institutions and demand integrated services and the ability to connect their financial lives as they see fit.
+Consumers today expect more from their financial service providers and demand integrated services and the ability to connect their financial lives as they see fit.

-APIs are the intellectual property (IP) that enable every financial service company to innovate, deliver customer-facing services, and connect to an ecosystem of partners.
-Without APIs, it would be impossible for financial services companies to evolve to meet changing consumer expectations and innovate to remain competitive in an increasingly digital world.
+FinTech companies have risen to the task to meet new consumer expectations.
+APIs are the intellectual property (IP) that enable every FinTech to build new innovative services, connect to an ecosystem of partners, and meet the evolving needs of the market.
+It would be impossible for FinTech companies to innovate and stand out in an increasingly competitive market without APIs.

-Financial services APIs, by nature, expose sensitive data such as account details and personally identifiable information (PII), and with CI/CD development practices, change is constant as a result of rapid innovation.
-These characteristics of APIs create new challenges for security teams who must reassess security strategies and the tools used to protect critical services, data, and customers.
+FinTech APIs, by nature, expose sensitive data such as account details and personally identifiable information (PII), and with CI/CD development practices, change is constant as a result of rapid innovation.
+These characteristics of FinTech APIs create new challenges for security teams who must align security strategies and the tools used to protect critical services, data, and customers.